Planning Ahead for Your Utah Adventure: Outdoors Tips for Three-Season Fun

 You don’t have to be an intrepid adventurer to enjoy time in Utah’s great outdoors.
 Whether you’re planning a one-day hike or longer camping trip, the common rule for Utah outdoor adventures is that it’s best to be prepared.
 Some parks may have shops that provide essentials, but the more you consider what you’ll need in advance, the less likely you’ll be surprised by the unexpected.
 Here are a few tips to consider before your trip.

 One of the most important keys for clothing is layers.
 Some hikers opt for a long-sleeve, though lightweight, base layer even when the summer sun is shining on the slickrock sandstone of Southern Utah.
-And in the height of summer when you think the weather won’t vary from “extremely hot,” the temperatures in some regions can plummet in the evenings.
-Instead of packing cotton items, consider clothing that wicks easily, meaning that when you sweat, the fabric pulls the moisture away from your skin and lets it dissipate into the air.
-Sure, bring shorts, but also pants, long sleeves, a hat, a heavier sweater/jacket layer, and a pocket-size, fold-up rain poncho (available in all sporting-goods stores).
+And in the height of summer when you think the weather won’t vary from extremely hot, the temperatures in some regions can plummet in the evenings.
+Consider moisture-wicking clothing made with synthetic fabrics and wool, that pull the moisture away from your skin and lets it dissipate into the air.
+Sure, bring shorts, but also pants, long sleeves, a hat, a heavier sweater/jacket layer and a pocket-size, fold-up rain poncho (available in all sporting-goods stores).

 While you’re packing the water, make sure you bring fuel for your body in the form of food, too.
-Nutrient-dense foods like jerky, trail mix, dried fruit, canned fish or tuna pouches, and nuts or nut butters are also lightweight — don’t worry though, for all but the most serious backpackers, these are just to tide you over.
+Nutrient-dense foods like jerky, trail mix, dried fruit, canned fish or tuna pouches and nuts or nut butters are also lightweight — don’t worry though, for all but the most serious backpackers, these are just to tide you over.
 Most great Utah outdoor adventures and destinations are near welcoming cities and towns with several local options for a hot meal.
+(Explore dining in Utah)

-Enjoying the Utah outdoors is an unforgettable experience; seeing wildlife, learning about the area’s geologic history, and getting active are all part of the fun here.
+Enjoying the Utah outdoors is an unforgettable experience; seeing wildlife, learning about the area’s geologic history (Read: View Millions of Years of Geologic History in an Afternoon) and getting active are all part of the fun here.
 Follow these guidelines to stay safe and you’ll remember your Utah adventures for all the right reasons.
 Start planning your getaway today!